Hajós: History

+Jewish community

+The Jewish community of Hajós, which numbered around 69 individuals at its peak in 1910, was destroyed during the Holocaust.

+At the end of May 1944, the Jews of the entire Kalocsa district, including those from Hajós, were deported to the Kalocsa ghetto.
+On 17 May, they were transported from the ghetto to the Auschwitz extermination camp.

 Tourism

 There are over 1,200 press houses built in village structure.
 The taste of the ripening fiery wine in the coolness of the cellars are offered by this region.
 This is the place where every stranger deserves a "Grüsgott."
 On the rich blooded Urban day wine festival, tens of thousands of people celebrate Saint Urban, the guardian of grape growers and wine makers.